Child Development Course (QQI Level 5)

-The internal assessor will devise a brief that requires the candidate to produce an integrated study of one child.
+The internal assessor has devised a brief that requires the candidate to produce an integrated study of one child.
 The candidate will present a snapshot of the physical, social, emotional, language and cognitive aspects of the child’s development at a particular point in time.
 Each candidate will submit a proposal of the study to the internal assessor/supervisor outlining background reading, links to theory and the proposed means of gathering information about the child.

 A number of observations of the child will be submitted as part of the study.
 The observations will incorporate aspects of physical, social, emotional, language and cognitive development for the child.
 They will be accompanied by background details and a brief evaluation for each observation.

 The candidate will develop an overall evaluation of the observations and integrate this with their own learning and experience.
-Aspects of similarity and difference across the observations will be outlined.The candidate will also demonstrate an awareness of the following issues:
+Aspects of similarity and difference across the observations will be outlined.

-The internal assessor will devise a theory-based examination that assesses the candidate’s ability to recall and apply theory and understanding, requiring responses to a range of question types, short answer and structured.
+The internal assessor has devised an online theory-based examination that assesses the candidate’s ability to recall and apply theory and understanding, requiring responses to a range of question types, short answer and structured.

 The format of the examination will be as follows:

 Candidates are required to answer 10 (2 marks each)

 Candidates are required to answer 2 (20 marks each).

-This QQI Child Development 5N1764 course is completed through Distance Learning Course and there are no lectures to attend.
+This QQI Child Development 5N1764 course is completed through Distance Learning and there are no lectures to attend.

-Students can complete this course within 3 months which is ample time and can start it at any time of the year that is convenient.
+Students can complete this course within 8 weeks which is ample time and can start it at any time of the year that is convenient.
 If students need to extend this period for any reason during or near the end of the course they can request an extension through the college.